278 - Three Jewish Trials

 The religious leaders thought they were getting rid of Jesus.
 But their despicable attitudes and actions fit perfectly into God’s plan.
-By condemning Jesus, they contributed to our redemption.
-They provided a way for Jesus to die so that he could take away the sins of the world—and then be raised again!
+By condemning Jesus, they had provided a reason for Jesus to die so that he could take away the sins of the world—and then be raised again!
 We should never doubt God’s sovereignty!